doctorfree/MirrorCommand/README.md

 ## Usage

-The `mirror` shell script is installed on any system that you want to utilize for command line control of your MagicMirror.
+The `mirror` shell script is installed on any MagicMirror system that you want to utilize for command line control of your MagicMirror.
 Remote execution of the `mirror` command line script may be accomplished by using the "mm" convenience script on a remote system with SSH access to your MagicMirror.

 Here is the current output of "mirror -u" which displays a usage message.